How Can You Survive a Nuclear Attack?

 A lot of what goes into preparing to survive a nuclear attack is the same as prepping for any other disaster.

-Have a plan before a nuclear attack is likely
+Have a plan before a nuclear attack is likely.

 Everything starts by planning ahead.
 If you’re already of a preparedness mindset, then you’re most likely well on your way.
 If you aren’t already getting prepared, it’s never too late!
 Taking action today could save you and your family in the event of a nuclear attack or even a full scale nuclear war.
+After an attack occurs is not the time that you should first be asking how to survive a nuclear attack.

 Your plan will mostly revolve around the storage of food, water, medical supplies, etc. These will allow you to spend several days indoors and sealed up away from the radiation outside.
+Proper pre-planning is how to survive a nuclear attack.

 This plan should also include choosing a room in your house to use as a shelter in place room.
 This room should be the area that provides the most shielding from radiation for you and your family.
 It should normally be where you store your supplies as well since this will allow you to already have everything in one place in the case of a nuclear attack.
 Rooms below ground level, with no windows, will work the best.

-Choose where you live based on
+Choose where you live based on likely targets.

 In order to drastically increase the likelihood of surviving a nuclear attack, live away from areas that provide targets of opportunity or strategic value.
 These areas include: strategic missile sites and military bases, government centers like Washington, DC and capitals, transportation hubs and communication centers.